Multi-brid DBI Inflation: Introduction

 Although the experimental tests support inflation; from the theoretical perspective, a proper understanding of the nature of the factors that produces the inflation is still unclear.
 In the simplest model, one field, the inflaton which is minimally coupled to gravity, rolls very slowly in a very flat potential .
-The flatness of the potential is essential to achive enough inflation.
+The flatness of the potential is essential to achieve enough inflation.
 One way to relax this condition is to change the dynamics of the inflaton.
 When the kinetic term in the Lagrangian of this field is non-canonic the slow-roll condition is not necessary anymore.
 For example when we have a Dirac-Born-Infeld (DBI) field, there is a fast-roll inflation\cite{Alishahiha:2004eh}.
 Brane inflation is an example of this model in which the radial distance between a pair of D3- and anti D3-brane takes the role of the inflaton~\cite{dvali-tye,Alexander:2001ks,HenryTye:2006uv,collection,Dvali:2001fw,Kachru:2003sx,Firouzjahi:2003zy,Burgess:2004kv,Buchel,Baumann:2006th, Baumann:2007ah,Chen:2008au,chen2010,Shandera:2006ax}.
 In general, it is possible to get inflation from a general class of non-standard kinetic terms, which is called k-inflation, in this model the inflation can exist even in the absence of the potential \cite{k-inflation,Garriga:1999vw}.
 However, the existence of more than one field can relax many limits on the single field models.
 In the multi-field models, co-operation between the fields can produce inflation, even if each field is not able to drive the inflation by itself, in such a way that the e-folding number and curvature perturbation are proportional to the number of fields.~\cite{Liddle98,Malik98,n-flation,Staggered,DBI-Nflation,Cai08}.

 Regardless of the model of inflation, this era must end at some time $t_f$.
 For example, a waterfall mechanism can cease inflation on a specific surface in field space which, is called the end of inflation surface.
-By using the equation of end of inflation surface, the e-folding number can be expressed explicitly in terms of fields; this concept is known as multi-brid.~\cite{sasaki1,sasaki2}.
-We generalize this idea to the separable multi-field models, assuming a general equation for this surface in terms of fields at $t_f$.
+By using the equation of end of inflation surface, the e-folding number can be expressed explicitly in terms of fields; this concept is known as multi-brid~\cite{sasaki1,sasaki2,book1}.
+We generalize this idea to the separable non-canonic multi-field models, assuming a general equation for this surface in terms of fields at $t_f$.
+Using $\delta \cN$ formalism, the observational parameters such as spectral index and non-Gaussianity are obtained.